 United States immigration law grants consular officers exclusive authority to consider immigrant visa applications.
 No formal hearing is required, and most of the procedures are determined by individual U.S. consulates and embassies.
-For instance, consulate procedure dictates both how the immigrant interview proceeds and whether an attorney or other representative will be allowed to attend the interview.
+For instance, the consulate procedure dictates both how the immigrant interview proceeds and whether an attorney or another representative will be allowed to attend the interview.

-Only a few statutes and regulations govern consulate review of applications.
+Only a few statutes and regulations govern the consulate review of applications.
 These include provisions relating to deportees, Taiwan applicants for immigrant visas, and the time frame within which immigrant visa decisions must be made.
 First, a statutory sanction is in place that prohibits consular officers from issuing immigrant visas to those hailing from countries who refuse to accept deportees.
 In practice, this sanction is only applied to certain countries, and its application even in those countries is subject to waiver under certain circumstances.